IgnacioGri/Casosdeuso/replit.md

-✓ Enhanced AI Assist to automatically convert free-form text into structured lists (filters, columns, entity fields) ✓ Improved UX with larger, resizable text areas and comprehensive field coverage across all form steps ✓ Added intelligent JSON parsing for entity fields with fallback to simple text processing
+✓ Enhanced AI Assist to automatically convert free-form text into structured lists (filters, columns, entity fields) ✓ Improved UX with larger, resizable text areas and comprehensive field coverage across all form steps ✓ Added intelligent JSON parsing for entity fields with fallback to simple text processing ✓ Completed AI Assist coverage in Step 8 with all missing buttons added (January 27, 2025) ✓ Implemented AI assistance for wireframe descriptions, alternative flows, business rules, and special requirements ✓ Added comprehensive field-specific improvement rules for all Step 8 field types ✓ Enhanced demo mode with realistic examples for all new AI-assisted fields

 ## System Architecture